Godzaytsa/TestManiac/README.md

-  --modal-close-selector <sel>   CSS selector for modal close buttons (can be used multiple times) --exclude-url <pattern>        URL pattern to exclude (can be used multiple times) --exclude-login-page [bool]    Exclude login page from testing (default: true) --ignore-ssl-errors [bool]     Ignore SSL certificate errors (default: false) --no-screenshots               Disable screenshots on errors -h, --help                     Show help message
+  --modal-close-selector <sel>   CSS selector for modal close buttons (can be used multiple times) --exclude-url <pattern>        URL pattern to exclude (can be used multiple times) --exclude-login-page [bool]    Exclude login page from testing (default: true) --exclude-element-pattern <rx> Regex pattern to exclude elements from clicking (can be used multiple times) --ignore-ssl-errors [bool]     Ignore SSL certificate errors (default: false) --no-screenshots               Disable screenshots on errors -h, --help                     Show help message